 - Privacy and personal information

-5.2 You are responsible for providing true personal information such as your name, address, email address and all payment details.
+5.2 You are responsible for providing true personal information such as your name, address and email address.
 If you provide incorrect information, I can refuse to work for you or I can cancel any remaining work due to be done for you.

 5.3 I will keep copies of your text for approximately 7 years.
 If you would prefer me to delete the files before that, please request this in writing and the files will be deleted.
 I keep the files in password-protected cloud-based storage and use an external hard drive for back up too.

 5.4 You agree that I can provide a reference or a link to your published work, then deemed to be in the public domain, that I have copy-edited, proof-edited or proofread on my website, on sites such as LinkedIn or in other promotional material.